The primary concern when making a will is not only a partner or spouse, but also provision for children.

 Claims against an estate can be made in cases where insufficient provision has been made for a partner or child, according to the value of the estate – as well as in cases where no provision at all has been made for a partner or child.

-Our wills and probate solicitors can offer clear and focused legal advice on making a will to provide for children, taking into account current inheritance law – and any other issues, such as international relationships and marriages, cohabiting relationships and previous marriages or partners.
+Our Wills and Probate solicitors can offer clear and focused legal advice on making a will to provide for children, taking into account current inheritance law – and any other issues, such as international relationships and marriages, cohabiting relationships and previous marriages or partners.

 Duncan Lewis advises on wills and probate under the laws of England and Wales, as well as Islamic law – and also has considerable expertise in cross-borders cases and international wills.

-Duncan Lewis wills and probate solicitors offer competitively-priced fixed fees for making a will or advising on probate matters, whenever possible, with hourly rates for contentious probate matters.
+We offer competitively-priced fixed fees for making a will or advising on probate matters, whenever possible, with hourly rates for contentious probate matters.